HewlettPackard/hpcat/README.md

 This application is designed to display NUMA and CPU affinities within the context of HPC applications.
-It provides reports on MPI tasks, OpenMP (automatically enabled if OMP_NUM_THREADS is set), accelerators (automatically enabled if GPUs are allocated via Slurm), and NICs (Cray MPICH only, starting from 2 nodes).
+It provides reports on MPI tasks, OpenMP (automatically enabled if OMP_NUM_THREADS is set), accelerators (automatically enabled if GPUs are detected), and NICs (Cray MPICH only, starting from 2 nodes).
 The output format is a human-readable, condensed table, but YAML is also available as an option.

 The application uses dynamic linking modules to retrieve information about accelerators, allowing the same binary to be used across different partitions,